Postpartum Depression After Infertility Madison WI | PPD After IVF Counseling | Dancing Bee

 Postpartum depression is caused by biological, psychological, and social factors that have nothing to do with how much you wanted your baby.
 The hormonal shifts after birth are dramatic regardless of how you conceived.
 Sleep deprivation affects brain chemistry in everyone.
 If you experienced infertility, you may also be carrying unprocessed trauma, grief from losses, and exhaustion from years of treatment.
 Your body went through significant stress, and now it's going through the massive adjustment of postpartum.
 On top of all this, you may feel pressure to be grateful every moment, which makes it harder to acknowledge when you're struggling.
 Depression after a wanted pregnancy doesn't mean you don't love your baby or that you made a mistake in pursuing parenthood.

-How do I ask for help with PPD when I should be grateful?
+How do I ask for help with PPD when I feel like I should be grateful?

 What's the difference between baby blues and postpartum depression after infertility?